December (unreleased film): Production

 Klim Shipenko wrote the screenplay together with his father, the famous playwright Aleksey Shipenko.

 The development of the detective will be done by the Yellow, Black and White studio, which previously collaborated with the cinematographer during the creation of his previous film, Serf (2019).

 Filming

 Principal photography began in December 2020 in Moscow and Saint Petersburg.
 For the film, large-scale scenery of more than 7 thousand square meters has already been built.

-Release

-December was theatrically released in the Russian Federation was in cinemas across the country from 2023, by Central Partnership.